crypto-org-chain/chain-docs/docs/getting-started/client-flow.md

 ## Payment transaction submission

-When the client wishes to submit a payment transaction (UTXO-based), they will construct a plain signed transaction and submit it to one of full node’s enclaves over a secure channel (see [enclave architecture](./enclave-architecture)).
+When the client wishes to submit a payment transaction (UTXO-based), they will construct a plain signed transaction and submit it to one of the full node’s enclaves over a secure channel (see [enclave architecture](./enclave-architecture)).